Here are some common questions about The People’s Energy Company

 You may want to contact your old supplier though and inform them that you are leaving to avoid any hiccups in your transfer.

 First things first, don’t panic!

+Energy companies collect bills at different times.
+Some bill in arrears (i.e. at the end of the month), and some in advance (at the beginning of the month).
+People’s Energy collects billing in advance of your monthly usage.
 If your old supplier collects arrears from the previous month, then you may receive two bills at the same time.
 One from us, one from them.
-This is VERY rare!

 It’s important to remember that you are not being charged twice.
 If you were not aware of another bill from your old provider, our customer service team will be happy to discuss payment options to put you at ease.
 We want to help!